Bhakti2304/CKA2024/Day-10/Kubernetes Namespaces.md

 ## Common Use Cases for Namespaces
 - **Separation of environments**: Separate namespaces for development, testing, and production.
 - **Multi-tenancy**: Different teams or projects can have their own namespaces to ensure isolation.

+- Resources resides within namespaces interact with each other through their Hostnames.
+- Resources resides in different namespaces interact with eachother through fully qualified domain name.